-Many relatives of the 2 families are buried within the iron fence and continue to be buried here.
-The most recent Aline Prude Easley, born in 1899, died in 1987, wife of Sam Easley IV.
+Many relatives of the two families are buried within the iron fence and remain buried here.
+The most recent, Aline Prude Easley, born in 1899, died in 1987, wife of Sam Easley IV.
 As of this writing, 32 family members are buried here.
 Unfortunately, there is no record of those buried outside the fence.

-Some Sloan descendants chose not to be buried here after a strange occurrence in the 1960s despite the remoteness of the cemetery; it is at least a mile to the county road, someone tunneled around Kate Tennill Sloan’s coffin buried in 1959, trying to raise the coffin.
-Whether the task was too onerous or they were scared away, we will never know.
+Some Sloan descendants chose not to be buried here after a strange occurrence in the 1960s despite the remoteness of the cemetery; it is at least a mile to the county road.
+Someone tunneled around Kate Tennill Sloan’s coffin, buried in 1959, trying to raise the coffin.
+We will never know whether the task was too demanding or they were scared away.

-The cemetery is on land owned by Ann Easley, daughter of Sam Easley IV, and already deeded to her 3 daughters.
+The cemetery is on land owned by Ann Easley, daughter of Sam Easley IV, and already deeded to her three daughters.

 Both the Easley and Sloan farms are designated farms in the farm heritage program by the state.

 The Easleys and Sloans continue to care for the cemetery, repairing the iron gate, mowing, and caring for the oak trees and iris, called flags, cemetery flowers because they are perennials; notice the ones in the NW corner.

 Both families have members who intend to have their ashes scattered or their bodies buried in this sacred place.